• Skip to main content

 You can find out more information about silken tofu in this article: "What is silken tofu".

-Is this silken tofu scramble healthy?
+Is this soft tofu scramble healthy?

 Yes!
-Tofu is a good source of protein and when combined with lots of vegetables, it becomes a nutrient dense meal.
+Tofu is a good source of protein and when combined with lots of vegetables, it becomes a nutrient-dense meal.

 Also, I love adding turmeric to tofu scramble for color, but it also adds powerful health benefits to this breakfast, thanks to its anti-inflammatory and anti-oxidant curcumin.